1999 Russian apartment bombings: Buynaksk, Dagestan

 On 4 September 1999, at 22:00, a car bomb detonated outside a five-story apartment building in the city of Buynaksk in Dagestan, near the border of Chechnya.
 The building was housing Russian border guard soldiers and their families.
 Sixty-four people were killed and 133 were injured in the explosion.

-On 4 September 1999, another bomb was discovered shortly after the explosion and detonated in the city of Buynaksk in Dagestan.
+On 4 September 1999, another bomb was discovered shortly after the explosion in the city of Buynaksk in Dagestan.
 The defused bomb was in a car containing 2,706 kg of explosive material.
 It was discovered by local residents in a parking lot surrounded by an army hospital and residential buildings.